You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively means to stop doing something when you are in a good or successful position, rather than pushing further and risking failure.
-The phrase uses "ahead" metaphorically to refer to being in a favorable situation, which goes beyond the literal meaning of quitting.
+The idiom uses "ahead" metaphorically to refer to being in a favorable situation, which goes beyond the literal meaning of quitting.

 Origin: